 The maximum current running though your series solar array will never be higher than the lowest capacity panel.
 This will not damage anything and it will technically work, but you are seriously hobbling your system.

-Let’s look at an example using real world specifications from solar panels that are on the market right now: Panel A is 50 watts at 12 volts, with a maximum current of 2.78 amps.
+Let’s look at an example using real world specifications from solar panels that are on the market right now: Panel A is 50 watts at 12 volts, with a maximum current of 2.85 amps.
 Panel B is 100 watts at 12 volts, with a maximum current of 5.81 amps.
-The current in the system will never exceed 2.78 amps because that’s as much as the smallest panel can do, so the total system capacity will be 100 watts (50 watts from each panel).
+Since these are wired in series, the system voltage is 24 volts (in reality it’s around 26 volts).
+The current in the system will never exceed 2.85 amps because that’s as much as the smallest panel can do, so the total system capacity will be 74 watts (26 x 2.85= 74.1).
 Think of it like ships in a sea convoy.
 They must stay together as a group thus the entire group can only go as fast as the slowest ship.

 In electronics, current will always be the same at all points in a series circuit, and in this example the 50 watt panel tops out at 2.78 amps.
 So that’s all the larger 100 watt panel will do too even though it is capable of more.